ruby-concurrency/concurrent-ruby/md/agent.md

 # Secret Agent Man

-Agents are inspired by [Clojure's](http://clojure.org/) [agent](http://clojure.org/agents) keyword.
+`Agent`s are inspired by [Clojure's](http://clojure.org/) [agent](http://clojure.org/agents) function.
-An agent is a single atomic value that represents an identity.
-The current value of the agent can be requested at any time (`deref`).
-Each agent has a work queue and operates on the global thread pool (see below).
-Consumers can `post` code blocks to the agent.
-The code block (function) will receive the current value of the agent as its sole parameter.
-The return value of the block will become the new value of the agent.
-Agents support two error handling modes: fail and continue.
-A good example of an agent is a shared incrementing counter, such as the score in a video game.
+An `Agent` is a single atomic value that represents an identity.
+The current value of the `Agent` can be requested at any time (`deref`).
+Each `Agent` has a work queue and operates on the global thread pool (see below).
+Consumers can `post` code blocks to the `Agent`.
+The code block (function) will receive the current value of the `Agent` as its sole parameter.
+The return value of the block will become the new value of the `Agent`. `Agent`s support two error handling modes: fail and continue.
+A good example of an `Agent` is a shared incrementing counter, such as the score in a video game.

-An agent must be initialize with an initial value.
+An `Agent` must be initialize with an initial value.
 This value is always accessible via the `value` (or `deref`) methods.
-Code blocks sent to the agent will be processed in the order received.
+Code blocks sent to the `Agent` will be processed in the order received.
 As each block is processed the current value is updated with the result from the block.
 This update is an atomic operation so a `deref` will never block and will always return the current value.

-When an agent is created it may be given an optional `validate` block and zero or more `rescue` blocks.
+When an `Agent` is created it may be given an optional `validate` block and zero or more `rescue` blocks.
 When a new value is calculated the value will be checked against the validator, if present.
 If the validator returns `true` the new value will be accepted.
 If it returns `false` it will be rejected.
 If a block raises an exception during execution the list of `rescue` blocks will be